rstrotmann/td/docs/use.md

 Procedures that have exact time information included in the input file, e.g., PK samplings (see ["exact procedure times"](input.md#exact-procedure-times)), can be displayed with an inset figure underneath that shows the timescale detail.

-The following output was generated using the `python td.py --condensed --timescale test.json` command:
+The following output was generated using the `td --condensed --timescale test.json` command:

 ![](timescale.svg)